Sydney Nolan, Founder & Head Mental Performance Coach

 Jacob Morton, Mental Performance Coach

-M.Ed. in coach education and athlete development & CMPC
+M.Ed., coach education and athlete development & CMPC

 Jacob joins Snap Mental Performance with over a decade of coaching and five years of mental performance work.
 From the start of his career, he has been dedicated to helping athletes and coaches develop resilience, focus, and confidence.
 Drawing on mindfulness and acceptance-based techniques, he equips performers with tools to manage pressure and sustain excellence.